Why do you need Google Analytics?

-Google Analytics (GA) helps you analyze visitor traffic on your website and give you a complete picture of your visitors and their behavior on the site.
+Google Analytics (GA) helps you analyze visitor traffic on your website and give you a comprehensive picture of your visitors and their behavior on the site.
 You can track just the traffic on your website or you can track your other marketing campaigns, such as Google Adwords, eCommerce Transactions, etc. GA is a FREE tool, why not use it?

 Setting Up Google Profiles for your Business

 Let us say you are a business owner & you have invested in getting a professional website built.
 Before we discuss how we implement Google Analytics for your site, let us talk about some background work we need to address for Google Analytics to work.
 Your webmaster should take care of the following, before making the site live on the internet.

 - Create Google account for your business, if you don’t already have one.
 You may want to look into Google Apps for Business if you have not already.